 For over 10 years, CDW has assisted the City of Chelsea in environmental aspects of its successful urban parks program.
 These small spaces are tucked into residential neighborhoods, where empty lots or post-industrial dumping grounds once divided communities.
 CDW provided site assessment, testing, remediation services, and regulatory compliance to bring these under-utilized and unhealthy spaces to positive re-use, giving children a safe place to play, and the community a place to enjoy.
 Three notable projects include:

-The Box District Park was originally covered by tidal flats of the Chelsea River until it was reclaimed in the 1800s.
-After the land reclamation, four two-story residential buildings occupied the site, but the neighborhood was destroyed by a fire in 1908.
+Box District Park was originally covered by tidal flats of the Chelsea River until it was reclaimed in the 1800s.
+After the land reclamation, four two-story residential buildings occupied the site until the neighborhood was destroyed by fire in 1908.
 The parcel was then tenanted by the American Popcorn and Potato Chip Co., followed by two milk depots.
 In 1973, the site was purchased by Sudbury Brass Goods Co., which used it to manufacture brass ornaments and fixtures until 2011.
 The long industrial history contributed to the environmental contamination of the site, which had to be remediated before the parcel could be developed.

 Creekside Common occupies one acre of land, once part of the old Parkway Plaza, a 34-acre site that until recently was an abandoned shopping center.
 Portions of this commercial area were developed on a former landfill and historic clay pit.
 With a well-developed community vision and massive community involvement, the project resulted in an interactive play space with a continuous waterfront walkway along Mill Creek.
 Contaminated soils were managed within the design scheme to maintain the required 3 feet minimum cover.